 I have see different individuals have different postoperative courses, and have seen the same individual have different postoperative courses following her first and second treatments.

 What I have found is that it is 100% vital to sleep the first few nights with your head elevated.
 Those who have done best from swelling standpoint have slept in chairs.
 Those who slept flat on their back or on one side have seen more swelling.

 The good news is, I have not seen swelling or redness last more than 5 days and everyone has been completely healed by day 6.
 Everyone has been extremely pleased with their results so far!
 Hang in there for another couple of days and you will be very glad you had a Halo laser treatment.

-Swelling after Halo
+Swelling after Deep Halo treatment

 Swelling is normal response and it a good one!

 Hi, as you know the beauty of a halo treatment is that you can find tune the settings to achieve the best results for you.
 I noticed that my patients in which I gave a deeper and more aggressive treatment they tend to swell more, which in the other hand I'm happy to see because I know they will get an amazing results.
 I routinely gave the patients before halo and antihistamine and ibuprofen to improve their post procedure experience.
 You can also take a ibuprofen as needed.
 The swelling should improve within the first few days, some people swell more than others.
 If the swelling persists more than a week make sure you contact your surgeon's office.
 I'm sure you'll get a great result.

 Swelling is a common reaction after Halo Laser Treatment